 EndNote X8 users can share a library with up to 100 other EndNote users and view an Activity Feed for the shared library.
-This video will cover library sharing between 50 collaborators.
-The features of this video are dependent on all collaborators:
+The video below demonstrates the process in X9., but will work the same way in EndNote 20.

 "Sharing EndNote Libraries and manuscripts can be tricky.
 This webinar will demonstrate best practices for e-mailing, combining and sharing libraries with colleagues."
 Research Medical Library. (n.d.).
 EndNote Best Practices for Sharing Manuscripts.
 Retrieved from https://www.youtube.com/watch?v=vhvzv0WK9eg